#1 – DO THIS FIRST (whatever the problem is) ..

 #2 – App is laggy, unresponsive

-– you probably have accumulated too many trails (or less likely, too many locations)
+– you might have accumulated too many trails

 – ALL trails and locations are held in memory while the app is running, hence the app can get short of memory if you have too many